-LLPs are taxed at the entity level, unlike the treatment of a partnership where partners are taxed directly on his/her/its share of the income from the partnership.
+LLPs are tax transparent.
+This means that profits of a LLP are not taxed on the entity level.
+Instead, the partners are taxed directly from his/her/its share of the income from the LLP.

 As a general rule, considering the LLP is a separate legal entity, any debts and obligations of the LLP are borne by the assets of the LLP and not that of its partners.
 In other words, the partner's personal liability is limited to his/her/its individual contribution.
 Nevertheless, when a partner intentionally causes loss or damage through willful misconduct, both the LLP and the defaulting partner are jointly and severally liable, whereas the limited liability of the other partners remains intact.